 Another notable thing is that Allenspark is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Allenspark’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

-Because of many things, Allenspark is a great place for families with children to consider.
-First of all, many other families with children live here, making Allenspark a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Allenspark has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Allenspark is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Allenspark’s overall crime rate is lower than average for the country.

 As is often the case in a small town, Allenspark doesn't have a public transportation system that people use for their commute.

-Allenspark is a somewhat ethnically-diverse town.
 The people who call Allenspark home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Allenspark residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Allenspark include Irish, German, English, Swedish, and Scandinavian.
+The greatest number of Allenspark residents report their race to be White, followed by Asian.
+Important ancestries of people in Allenspark include German, English, Irish, Iranian, and Swedish.

 The most common language spoken in Allenspark is English.
 Other important languages spoken here include German/Yiddish and Italian.